aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

 !!! note
     Subject to change.
 No commitments implied.

-- Add more tests generated from the structured configuration
+- Add more ANTA tests generated from the structured configuration

 !!! tip
-    You can now provide your own custom ANTA catalogs to the AVD `eos_validate_state` role!
+    You can provide your own custom ANTA catalogs to the AVD `eos_validate_state` role.
 Please refer to the [Custom ANTA catalog](#custom-anta-catalog) section for more details.

 ## Expected changes